Fannon/mobo/examples/hardware/field/README.md

 The biggest difference to SMW attributes is that mobo fields already declare how they will be rendered and validated.
 Those information will be inherited through the models up to the final form.

 Fields usually declare:

-* The machine name will be the filename.
+* The id (machine name) through the filename.
-* A tittle that is human readable.
+* A human readable title
 * An optional description.
 * The datatype, consisting of type and format (see JSON Schema Spec).
 * Additional validation (some datatypes already come with validation).
-* The format can link to other forms, in this case the datatype is ‘page’.
+* The format can link to other forms, in this case the datatype is page.
 * Semantic Forms options that define how SF will render the final field.

 ## Supported Datatypes

-### Primitive Datatypes
+### Primitive Datatypes (type)
 * number / integer
 * boolean
 * string / text